maxrohleder/FUME/README.md

 When applied to entire images, epipolar consistency maps emerge.
 These maps can be used as a geometry informed prior during model training.
 Applications include the reduction of false positives in segmentation task and the improvement of segmentation of partially occluded objects using the second view.

+After installation, run the [main.py](main.py) script to get this image:

 ![example image](https://github.com/maxrohleder/FUME/blob/assets/img/cubes_mapped.png).

 ## Install Instructions